-The decision to lock down a clinic or building will rest with the Health Officer, Agency Director(s), or any other management level staff personSupervisor on site.
-Any employee who notices an incident or is aware of a threat to another employee or client, shall immediately make that the information available to one of the above persons.
+The decision to lock down a clinic or building will rest with the Health Officer, Agency Director(s), or Supervisor on site.
+Any employee who notices an incident or is aware of a threat to another employee or client, shall immediately make the information available to one of the above persons.
 Appropriate action will be taken and the doors to the building will be secured with staff posted to monitor the doors.
-If the decision is made by the Clinic Coordinator Supervisor it shall be reported as soon as possible to the Health Officer or Administrative Services Director.
+If the decision is made by the Supervisor it shall be reported as soon as possible to the Health Officer or Administrative Services Director.
 These actions will be in effect until such time as the Health Officer or Administrative Services Director shall determine they are no longer appropriate.
 Circumstances that may initiate a lock down may consist of: